isomerpages/moe-rivervalleyhigh/_information/Whole School/FAQs.md

 <p>What are the school hours like in RV?</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>School starts at 8 am each morning from Tuesday to Friday, and we start
+<p>School begins at 8 am from Tuesday to Friday, with a later start time
-at 9 am on Mondays.
-Lessons usually end at about 2.30pm, depending on which level and the students’ subject combination.
+of 9:00 am on Mondays.
+Lessons typically end around 2:30 pm, although the exact timing may vary depending on the student's level and subject combination.
 On some afternoons, students may attend supplementary classes or enrichment programmes.</p>
 </td>
 </tr>
 <tr>